aknot242/terraform-nginx-auth/README.md

 3. Scroll through the list of all the resources that Terraform plans to create.
 Note all the resources that will be created:

     * A Virtual Kubernetes cluster, deployed in 2 different regions
-    * A Kubeconfig file used to deploy the Sentence app and NGINX OIDC manifests to the newly created
+    * A Kubeconfig file used to deploy the Sentence app and NGINX Plus OIDC manifests to the newly created

 4. If you are satisfied with the list of resources created and there were no errors reported by the previous step, run Terraform apply: